subpal/MLA/README.md

 # MLA
-Machine Learning and Algorithms Codes for BE IT.
+Machine Learning and Applications Codes SPPU BE IT 2015 Course

-Codes are contributed by Varad and Stony.

 `my_data.txt` is the dataset for Linear Regression.